-All pupils are expected at the start of the day to hand in any items which may cause problems with behaviour during the day eg phones, vapes, tobacco, lighters, large sums of money, bus passes.
-All pupils will pass through the school metal detector to ensure prohibited items are not brought into school.
+All pupils are expected at the start of the day to hand in any items which may cause problems with behaviour during the day eg phones, vapes, tobacco, lighters, large sums of money, bus passes, sweets and chewing gum.
+All pupils will be screened and pass through the school metal detector to ensure prohibited items are not brought into school.
+A hand held metal scanner may be used if appropriate.